jbcoe/polymorphic_value/draft.md

 `CompositeObject_4` has polymorphism and compiler-generated destructor, copy, move and assignment operators.
 As long as the components are not mutated, this design is good.
-If non-const methods of components are used then this won't compile.
+If non-const functions of components are used then this won't compile.

 Using `polymorphic_value` a copyable composite object with polymorphic